A-kly/School-Vault/CMPUT 267/Lecture 1 - Intro.md

 - Use LLMs to get question help, Piazza for course specific help
 - Email TAs for private assignment questions
 - Email Prof for urgent issues (missing exams, personal problems)
+- If I can do the assignments and examples in course notes, I'll do fine on the exam!
+- Calc is important, lots of math, no neural networks